 - Dr. Murrow's clinical interests focus primarily on DBS therapy for Parkinson's disease and other movement disorders, which include pre-surgical evaluation for deep brain stimulation surgery, detailed microelectrode recordings in the operating room and post-surgical programming of the devices, while making concomitant medication adjustments.

-- Dr. Murrow sees patients on Tuesdays, Wednesdays and Thursdays afternoon at the Neurology Clinic at the 1st floor of UNC Neuroscience Hospital (directions).
+- Dr. Murrow sees patients on Tuesdays, Wednesdays and Thursdays afternoon at the Neurology Clinic at the first floor of the UNC Neuroscience Hospital.
 He conducts microelectrode recording in the operating room on Mondays and Fridays.

 - Dr. Murrow's research interests include mechanism of action and application of deep brain stimulation.

 - Dr. Murrow regularly teaches medical students and residents rotating in the Movement Disorders Center.